Dyalog/link/help/Installation.md

 If you have standard v17.1+ installation, you're done.
 Otherwise a couple more steps might be required.

+## TTY version ##

+When running the Dyalog interpreter from the console, by default there is no session file, and the session namespace is empty.
+To use link, follow the intructions for [Session that does *not* use the WorkspaceLoaded event](#session-that-does-not-use-the-workspaceloaded-event).

 ## Non-standard installations

-To use Link from a non-standard v17.1+ session (the .dse file installed with Dyalog APL) where the `WorkspaceLoaded` event is unused, follow the instructions for [Session that does *not* use the `WorkspaceLoaded` event](#session-that-does-not-use-the-workspaceloaded-event).
-If the `WorkspaceLoaded` is used for something else, follow the instructions for [Session that *does* use the `WorkspaceLoaded` event](#session-that-does-use-the-workspaceloaded-event).
+To use Link from a non-standard v17.1+ session (the .dse file installed with Dyalog APL) where the `WorkspaceLoaded` event is unused, follow the instructions for [Session that does *not* use the WorkspaceLoaded event](#session-that-does-not-use-the-workspaceloaded-event).
+If the `WorkspaceLoaded` is used for something else, follow the instructions for [Session that *does* use the WorkspaceLoaded event](#session-that-does-use-the-workspaceloaded-event).

 In Dyalog APL v17.0, Link must be manually be added to the existing session.
 To use Link from a default v17.0 session (the .dse file installed with Dyalog APL), follow the instructions for [17.0 default session](#170-default-session).
-To use Link from a non-standard 17.0 session where the `WorkspaceLoaded` event is unusued, follow the instructions for [Session that does *not* use the `WorkspaceLoaded` event](#session-that-does-not-use-the-workspaceloaded-event).
-If the `WorkspaceLoaded` is used for something else, follow the instructions for [Session that *does* use the `WorkspaceLoaded` event](#session-that-does-use-the-workspaceloaded-event).
+To use Link from a non-standard 17.0 session where the `WorkspaceLoaded` event is unusued, follow the instructions for [Session that does *not* use the WorkspaceLoaded event](#session-that-does-not-use-the-workspaceloaded-event).
+If the `WorkspaceLoaded` is used for something else, follow the instructions for [Session that *does* use the WorkspaceLoaded event](#session-that-does-use-the-workspaceloaded-event).

 ## Session that does *not* use the `WorkspaceLoaded` event